Timea's Kitchen

 How to Serve

-- Bread: Serve Hungarian potato soup with a side of crusty bread, such as a baguette, rustic rye, or Hungarian sourdough.
+• Bread: Serve the smoked sausage potato soup with a side of crusty bread, such as a baguette, rustic rye, or Hungarian sourdough.
 The bread can be used for dunking into the soup or simply enjoyed alongside it.

 If you enjoyed this smoked sausage potato soup prepared in the traditional manner, I recommend exploring more recipes for traditional soups from Transylvania, including: